-Chatham, NJ, (September 5, 2014) – The Masters of Hawaiian Music Tour featuring multiple Grammy award-winning artists George Kahumoku, Jr., Ledward Kaapana and Richard Ho‘opi‘i comes to St. Paul’s Episcopal Church, 200 Main Street, Chatham, NJ on Tuesday, October 14, 2014.
-Tickets for the 7:00 pm show are $25 advance purchase/$30 at the door and can be purchased at http://hawaiian.brownpapertickets.com or by calling 800-838-3006.
-Proceeds will benefit St. Paul’s programs and outreach.
+The Masters of Hawaiian Music Tour featuring multiple Grammy award-winning artists George Kahumoku, Jr., Ledward Kaapana, and Jeff Peterson returned to St. Paul’s Episcopal Church, 200 Main Street, Chatham, NJ on Wednesday, March 2, 2016.
+Proceeds benefited the church’s programs and outreach.

 It was an honor to be a part of the Kuʻu Punahou: Campaign for Punahou School at The Glass Houses in New York.
 Besides the joy of meeting and jamming with Pal and Waileia Eldredge, it was fun comparing mutual friends and acquaintances.
 Thanks Punahou for having me at another fabulous event.

 It is always my pleasure to bring Hawaiian music to Punahou alumni events in New York City.
 It’s a great group and a lot of fun seeing friends and meeting new ones too.
 Thank you for having me, Punahou School!